Tracing Inside ActionsΒΆ

 • post_span_end and async post_span_end

-class burr.visibility.ActionSpan(
+class burr.visibility.tracing.ActionSpan(

 action: str,